-The Electrified Perimeter Security Array
+The Electric Perimeter Security Fence

 In our experience, we have never had a trespasser attempt to dig under an array.
 They have always tried to come over it or through it.
 After the first shock, they leave and don’t return.

 Another special case is keeping snakes out of utility installations.
 Our systems are used for this extensively in Texas.
 Contact us for snake-proofing and other specialized designs.

 We saw in Figure 1 that alternate rows of the fence are hot and grounded.

 The next step is that the hot wire from the energizer, out to the array and back again, must be one continuous circuit.

 In a monitored electric security array we need to have continuity in the hot wire.
 That’s how we can constantly monitor the voltage.
 Figure 3 shows a simple example of this.